-Noshi is a specialty hip and healthy cafe with a welcoming atmosphere.
+Noshi is a speciality hip and healthy cafe with a welcoming atmosphere.

 The concept is linked to nature, where an interior pátio with a hanging garden stands out, with a small spout with running water and several hanging pots to reinforce the green philosophy.

-You will love the chia pudding, oatmeal all prepared with vegetable milk, açai with fruits, yogurt, honey, and granola or a simple pancake.
+You will love the chia pudding, oatmeal all prepared with vegetable milk, açai with fruits, yoghurt, honey, and granola or a simple pancake.

 There are also salads and pasta, plus gluten-free options.
 You should come to Noshi it is for sure one of the top places to have breakfast & brunch in Porto.